 ASU is a liberal arts college in Alamosa, the county seat of the vast San Luis Valley.
 They offer undergraduate programs in physical and social sciences, fine arts, nursing, and business, as well as many graduate programs.
-ASU in the southern Rockies, close to the Great Sand Dunes National Park and Preserve.
+ASU is in the southern Rockies, close to the Great Sand Dunes National Park and Preserve.

-“The school is proud of its performing arts tradition and is home to impressive facilities such as the ASU theater, the Music Building, and Leon Memorial Concert Hall,” says Kathy Lambert, admissions officer at BoomEssays.
+“The school is proud of its performing arts tradition and is home to impressive facilities such as the ASU theater, the Music Building, and Leon Memorial Concert Hall,” says Kathy Lambert, an admissions officer at BoomEssays.

 Metropolitan State University of Denver